Singapore Airlines to pilot IATA's 'Travel Pass' mobile app trials

-New Delhi, March 8 (IANS) Singapore Airlines will become the world's first airline to pilot the International Air Transport Association's 'Travel Pass' mobile application trials for digital health verification.
+New Delhi: Singapore Airlines will become the world's first airline to pilot the International Air Transport Association's 'Travel Pass' mobile application trials for digital health verification.

 This is the second phase of trials.
 SIA had trialled the first phase of its digital health verification process based on IATA's Travel Pass framework, in December 2020.